 On this site you’ll find information on how to manage water runoff, reduce erosion and landslides, and safely prune trees for a view, all to better protect your family and the investment you have made in your home or property.
 You will also learn how to protect water quality for the safety of your family by maintaining your septic system, dealing with pet and livestock waste and selecting landscaping that will reduce the need for fertilizers.
 You will find tips on harvesting and growing shellfish, protecting eelgrass while boating, preventing the spread of invasive species, water conservation and more.

-Currently the Shore Steward program is supported in Island, Jefferson, Kitsap, Mason and Pierce counties in Washington state, but the valuable information provided here applies on all our shores.
+Currently the Shore Steward program is supported in counties around Puget Sound including Clallam, Island, Jefferson, Kitsap, Mason, Skagit, and Pierce counties, but the valuable information provided here applies on all our shores.

 We hope you will join Shore Stewards today and voluntarily apply the best practices found on this website.
 You may also download the new Guide for Shoreline Living booklet (3MB) for handy reference to the 10 Guidelines.
 Shore Stewards: for the good of your family and the fish and wildlife living in and near our waters.